IBM/ibm-cloud-functions-refarch-serverless-apis/README.md

 ## Included components

 - IBM Cloud Functions (powered by Apache OpenWhisk)
-- Service A (Powered by open source project A)
-- Service B (Powered by open source project B)
+- IMB Cloud Functions API Gateway
+- IBM Cloudant (powered by CouchDB)
+- IBM AppID

 The application demonstrates two IBM Cloud Functions (based on Apache OpenWhisk) that [...].
 The use case demonstrates how actions work with data services and execute logic in response to [...] events.